conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 We use GitHub actions to rerender feedstocks and also run our pull request automerge service.
 We do not currently support builds on
 GitHub Actions.

+#### Webservices Background Jobs

+The webservices Heroku app dispatches to GitHub Actions to run compute-intensive background jobs, including rerendering, version updates, and automerge jobs.
+The GitHub actions runs happen on the [conda-forge-webservices repo](https://github.com/conda-forge/conda-forge-webservices).
+These runs use the [webservices-dispatch-action Docker container](https://hub.docker.com/r/condaforge/webservices-dispatch-action) for some operations.
+This container is tagged with the latest webservices version.

 #### Automerge

-The automerge service uses the GitHub action in this [repo](https://github.com/conda-forge/automerge-action).
-This action runs out of a
-Docker [container](https://hub.docker.com/repository/docker/condaforge/automerge-action) on the `prod` tag.
-See the repo [README.md](https://github.com/conda-forge/automerge-action#) for more details.
+Our automerge service runs via GitHub Actions in the [conda-forge-webservices repo](https://github.com/conda-forge/conda-forge-webservices).

 PRs are automatically merged if they satisfy either of the two following sets of conditions:

 1. are from the `regro-cf-autotick-bot`, have `[bot-automerge]` in the title, all statuses are passing, and the feedstock allows automerge
 2. have the `automerge` label and all statuses are passing.

 For PRs from the `regro-cf-autotick-bot`, it can be useful to remove the `[bot-automerge]` slug from the PR title if you are making edits to the PR.

-#### Rerendering

-The rerendering service is triggered by the Heroku app.
-It uses the GitHub action in this [repo](https://github.com/conda-forge/webservices-dispatch-action).
-This action runs out of a Docker [container](https://hub.docker.com/repository/docker/condaforge/webservices-dispatch-action) on the `prod` tag.
-See the repo [README.md](https://github.com/conda-forge/webservices-dispatch-action) for more details.

 ### Skipping CI builds